For Information about campus access click here.

-Students in the residence hall will have access to wireless internet, and will be issued a laptop computer if needed.
 Campus computer labs will be reconfigured to ensure socially-distanced use.
 Keyboards will be cleaned before and after each use, and the enhanced room cleaning protocol will be followed.

 The campus provides and maintains hand hygiene stations throughout campus, including dispensers at all entrances, in bathrooms, and in public spaces.
 All employees, students, and visitors must wear face coverings when they come within 6 feet of another person on campus, with the exception of individuals who reside in the same residence.

 Staff and students will each receive two reusable PPE masks.
 Programs that make social distancing difficult or improbable will have higher levels of PPE available, including face shields and, if appropriate (for instance, for our campus health service).

 The campus health office will conduct training with students and staff designed to ensure that all individuals follow proper pandemic hygiene precautions – hand washing, social distancing, self-reporting and mask wearing.
 Campus Health and the Human Resources department will be responsible for health screenings, evaluating ill students or staff, and contacting public health.